sphero-inc/Sphero-iOS-SDK/samples/SensorStreaming/README.md

  5. **Quaternions** - *New to Firmware 1.20*
  6. **Location Data** (X, Y, Vx, Vy) - *New to Firmware 1.20*## Accelerometer

 An accelerometer measures the force of gravity in 3-dimensions (x,y,z).
-A few uses are for determing shake gestures and collisions.
+A few uses are for determining shake gestures and collisions.

 ![android.jpg](https://github.com/orbotix/Sphero-Android-SDK/raw/master/assets/accelerometer.png)